 Information that is collected is handled according to EPA's policies set forth in title 40, chapter 1, part 2, subpart B—Confidentiality of Business Information (see 40 CFR part 2).
 See also section 114(c) of the Act.

 Respondents/affected entities: Industrial plants (sources); state, local and tribal permitting authorities.

 Respondent's obligation to respond: Mandatory (see 40 CFR part 70).Start Printed Page 65752

 Estimated number of respondents: 15,780 sources and 116 state, local and tribal permitting authorities.

 Total estimated burden: 5,168,815 hours (per year).
 Burden is defined at 5 CFR 1320.3(b).

 Total estimated cost: $326,493,677 (per year).
 There are no annualized capital or operation & maintenance costs.

 Changes in Estimates: There is a decrease of 144,871 hours per year for the estimated respondent burden compared with the ICR currently approved by OMB.
-This decrease is due to updated estimates of the number of sources and permits subject to the part 70 program, rather than any change in federal mandates.
+This decrease is not likely a result of any new or changed federal program or mandate; but rather, the costs are largely related to the projected number of sources and permitting activity during the relevant three year period.

 End Supplemental Information